 Above the condensation threshold, the high density of polaritons leads to a sizable mean-field interaction energy due to Coulomb interactions between polaritons residing in the condensates as well as interactions of condensed polaritons with the highly populated resonantly pumped states.
-For the case of flat bands, the kinetic energy scale is quenched due to an infinite effective mass, so energy renormalization is non-trivial and cannot be treated as a perturbation [55].
-With no kinetic energy to counterbalance the local nonlinear interaction energy a fragmentation of the condensates into localized modes emitting at slightly different energies is observed.
-Conversely, the AB band polaritons acquire kinetic energy when they propagate from high to low density regions compensating the low potential energy in low density regions, resulting in a homogeneous emission energy across the lattice in real space.
+For the case of flat bands, the kinetic energy scale is quenched due to an infinite effective mass, so energy renormalization is nontrivial and cannot be treated as a perturbation [56].
+With no kinetic energy to counterbalance the local nonlinear interaction energy, a fragmentation of the condensates into localized modes emitting at slightly different energies is observed.
+Conversely, the AB band polaritons acquire kinetic energy when they propagate from high to low density regions, resulting in a homogeneous emission energy across the lattice in real space.
 Spatial maps constructed from experimental data above threshold are shown in Fig. 3 and demonstrate the degree of spectral variation of the three condensed modes, which is vanishing for the AB band but pronounced for the flat bands.
 In Ref.
-[49] we analyze the relation between the population and energy across the condensates and show correlations which provide further evidence for the strong influence of manybody interactions in the fragmentation of the flat energy bands.
+[49], we analyze the relation between the population and energy across the condensates and show correlations which provide further evidence for the strong influence of many-body interactions in the fragmentation of the flat energy bands.